Advanced facilities Projects

-O’Neal designs facilities from the inside-out, planning how the operation functions internally then designing and building the facility around it, effectively integrating the facility and operating system as one.
+O’Neal designs advanced facilities projects from the inside-out, planning how the operation functions internally then designing and building the facility around it, effectively integrating the facility and operating system as one.
 This process starts from the data analysis to vendor selection all the way through facility construction and go-live support.

 - Apparel + Fashion